 Sympathy for the Devil

 Crowleyite and gossip-monger Anger provides another link to the Rolling Stones.
 He hung out with them in London, having been introduced by art dealer Robert Fraser.
 Anger’s occult interests provided one of the inspirations (along with Bulgakov’s The Master and Margarita) for the song Sympathy for the Devil.
-Which the Stones were playing when everything started to go wrong at Altamont.
+Which the Stones were playing when thing first started to go wrong during their set at Altamont.

 Bill Fritsch was originally a poet on the San Francisco scene who became part of the Diggers, proto-Hippy community activists.
 He had a “a left-wing, longshoreman, Communist Party, good Jewish boy, Jewish progressive radical from Brooklyn, background” according to a fellow Digger.
-Fritsch shook that off and joined the Hell’s Angels in 1967.
-He was around in London the next year when The Beatles were recording the White Album, which featured the track Helter Skelter, a big influence on Charles Manson’s apocalyptic worldview.
+Fritsch shook that off and had joined the Hells Angels by 1967.
+He was around in London late the next year when The Beatles were recording the White Album, which featured the track Helter Skelter, a big influence on Charles Manson’s apocalyptic worldview.

 Then Altamont, a last minute venue for a scrappy free festival where the Hell’s Angels were paid in beer to control a rowdy crowd.
 And things went badly wrong.